greinerth/pydmdstats/README.md

 sudo apt install texlive-xetex cm-super dvipng -y
 ```
 ### VSCode Devcontainer (Ubuntu 22.04 as host system)
-Open the repository and press `CTRL + SHIFT + P` and type `Devcontainers: Rebuild and Reopen in Container`.\
+Open the repository, press `CTRL + SHIFT + P`, and type `Devcontainers: Rebuild and Reopen in Container`.\
 After everything is ready to run.

 ### Running the Experiments
-After the setup phase simply execute
+After the setup phase execute
 ```
 run_mrse -o /path/to/output/
 ```
 for running the spatiotemporal signal experiment.
-Please type
+For further information, please type
 ```
 run_mrse -h
 ```
-for further information.

 For the more complex experiments e.g. type
 ```
 run_ssim -f moving_points -o /path/to/output